Concepts #

 Artifact #

-Each artifact is distinctly identified by its SHA256 fingerprint.
-Utilizing this fingerprint, Kosli can effectively link the creation of the artifact with its runtime-related events, such as when the artifact starts or concludes execution within a specific environment.
+Each Artifact is uniquely identified by its SHA256 fingerprint.
+Using this fingerprint, Kosli can link the creation of the Artifact with its runtime-related events, such as when the artifact starts or concludes execution within a specific Environment.

 Attestation #

-Kosli supports reporting specific types of attestations (e.g., a snyk scan) and a generic one for other use cases.
+Kosli supports reporting specific types of attestations (e.g., a snyk scan, sonarcloud scan, junit tests) and a generic one for other use cases.

 Evidence Vault #